UW-GDA/GDA_Wi26_jupyterbook/book/modules/01_Github_Python/01_demo_github.md

 - Disucssion of file system navigation (all the way to /)
 - Commands and arguments
 - Tab completion
-- `ls -l` - modificaiton timestamps
+- `ls -l` - modification timestamps

 ## Set up git on Jupyterhub
 - Get a [personal access token](https://gda-wi25-jupyterbook.readthedocs.io/en/latest/resources/github.html#first-time-login) from Github
 - Run the following commands, replacing with your own info
-  - `git config --global user.name "Eric Gagliano"`,
+  - `git config --global user.name "George Brencher"`,
-  - `git config --global user.email "egagli@uw.edu"`
+  - `git config --global user.email "gbrench@uw.edu"`
 - Run the following command.
 Next time you enter your credentials (use the Github token as your password!), they will be saved.
   - `git config --global credential.helper store`